TechTB-OpenSource/tuijs-router/README.md

 <br>

 ## Notes:
+- ***IT IS NOT RECOMMENDED TO USE DYNAMIC ROUTES AT THE ROOT.
+THIS CAN BREAK ROUTING, CREATE ROUTING LOOPS, OR CAUSE SEO ISSUES.***
 - Link click handling.
     - If the link starts with one of the following prefix's, client side routing will be skipped.
         - 'http://'